Battle of Balikpapan (1942): 29 January

 Two days later, five Flying Fortresses made another run on the Japanese fleet.
-One of the bomber returned en route, while the remaining four were attacked by 13 Zeros for 30 minutes over Balikpapan.
+One of the bombers returned while en route, while the remaining four were attacked by 13 Zeros for 30 minutes over Balikpapan.
 One B-17 crashed on the return flight due to its damage.
-The Americans believed that they managed to shoot down six Zeros, but Japanese records indicated that only one was shot down, and another one was damaged on landing at Manggar Airfield.
+The Americans believed that they managed to shoot down six Zeros, but Japanese records indicated that only one was shot down, while another one was damaged on landing at Manggar Airfield.

 30 January

 The day after, the 19th Bomb Group conducted two separate raids, both of which did not inflict any damage as well.
 The first raid during the day by three B-17 did not succeed, as all three bombers had to turn back en route due to bad weather and engine failure.
 Later that night, two LB-30 bombers attacked the fleet individually, about an hour apart, to no avail.
 This night attack was the last Allied attempt to stem the Japanese fleet advance in the context of the battle of Balikpapan.